PawelLipski/docker-ci-blog/blog.md

 docker-compose up --exit-code-from=tox tox
 ```

-We're just doing more sanity checks like whether variables are defined (`check_var`) and whether there are any uncommitted changes (`git diff-index`).
+The difference is just additional sanity checks like whether variables are defined (`check_var`) and whether there are any uncommitted changes (`git diff-index`).
-Also, we don't attempt to push the freshly-built image to Docker Hub since we can rely on a local build cache instead.
+Also, we don't attempt to push the freshly-built image to the Docker Hub since we can rely on a local build cache instead.

 Our entire setup assumes that the git-machete directory from the host is mounted as a volume inside the Docker container
 (as described in detail in [part 1](https://medium.com/virtuslab/TODO)).